apehex/tokun/articles/unicode.md

 This transformation solves 2 of the shortcomings of the previous method:

-- embeddings are composed from 256 base elements rather than 200k
+- reduced complexity: embeddings are now derived from 256 base elements instead of 200k
-- there is more separation between values
+- increased separation: byte values are further apart in the embedding space

 Still, the embeddings are lineary distributed.
 It would be better to distinguish special values, in particular the null byte.

-Traditional embeddings are totally independent and arbitrary.
-Could this feature be mixed with base decomposition?

 ## Composite Embeddings

-The previous embedding mapped each byte with its value divided by 256.

 Actually, the integer bytes can be interpreted as an index in a traditional embedding layer.
 After concatening the embeddings from each byte, a "token" embedding is formed:

 <img src=".images/composite/embeddings.png" width="100%" style="margin: auto;"/>

-Even with random vectors for each byte, the merged embeddings keep the information on token composition:
+Even when the embeddings for each byte are initialized randomly, the merged embeddings keep the information on token composition:

 | PCA                       | UMAP                          |
 | ------------------------- | ----------------------------- |